12 Volt DC Power Point

 - On the rear of the center console.

-110 Volt AC Power Point
+110 Volt AC Power Point (If Equipped)

 Do not keep electrical devices plugged in the power point whenever the device is not in use.
 Do not use any extension cord with the 110 volt AC power point, since it will defeat the safety protection design.
 Doing so may cause the power point to overload due to powering multiple devices that can reach beyond the 150 watt load limit and could result in fire or serious injury.|